p-ja/acme-fitness-store/lab-guide/Lab-7-Set-Request-Rate-Limits.md

    echo "https://${GATEWAY_URL}/products"
    ```

-   Make several requests to the URL for `/products` within a five second period to see requests fail with a status `429 Too Many Requests`.
+   Make several requests to the URL for `/products` within a five-second period to see requests fail with the status `429 Too Many Requests`.

 Now, click on **Next** in the lab guide section in the bottom right corner to jump to the next exercise instructions.